cis3296s25/Brickbreaker-together/README.md

 ```

 # How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])
+- We welcome contributions!
+Follow the steps below:
+- Check the Project Board
+- Stay updated on the latest project progress
+- Fork & Clone the Repository
+- Create a New Branch
+- Make Changes & Commit
+- Push & Create a Pull Request
+- Then, open a pull request on GitHub.

 ### How to build
+- To build and modify this project:
-- Use this github repository: ...
+- Use this GitHub Repository: [This Repository](https://github.com/cis3296s25/Brickbreaker-together)
-- Specify what branch to use for a more stable release or for cutting edge development.
+- main branch → Stable releases
-- Use InteliJ 11
+- Use VSCode or any python IDE
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.
+- Must install pygame
+- Run main.py
+- The game window will launch after you run the game
+- Enjoy!